econoalchemist/COLDCARD-Paranoid/README.md

   <img width="403" height="302" src="Assets/IMG_5556.JPG">
 </p>

+Stay up to date on firmware releases, follow the Twitter account [@COLDCARDwallet](https://twitter.com/COLDCARDwallet), or bookmark the [Coinkite Blog](https://blog.coinkite.com/).
+Firmware upgrades provide new features, enhancements, bugfixes, and the latest security updates to your ColdCard.
+Firmware upgrade files have a `.dfu` file extension and should be approximately 690 kB in size.
+The abbreviation should be `20...-coldcard.dfu` to represent the full firmware file name.
+Make sure to use the full file name in your commands.
+ColdCards only load and run files signed by a CoinKite approved key.

 Once powered on, first read and accept the terms of sale & use.
 Then you will be asked to confirm the bag number.
 If there are any discrepancies, contact [support@coinkite.com](mailto:support@coinkite.com?subject=%5BContact%5D%20-%20).

 <p align="center">